gavinIRL/RHBot/README.md

 ## Program Structure
 ### Multithreading
-On the most advanced bots there will be threads for each of the following tasks:
+On all bots there will be threads for each of the following tasks:
 1) Main handling thread: this will decide which threads to start and stop and handle which mode to be in.
 2) Screencapture thread(s): this will provide the visual data for the other threads, potential to be GPU accelerated in future.
 3) Object detection threads: these will detect enemies, character position, level end, etc.